rasogltra/de-zoomcamp/week1/DockerNotes.md

     ports:
       - "8080:80"
 ```
-2. Create folder called ny_taxi_postgres_data for your persistent data.
+2. Create folder named `ny_taxi_postgres_data` to store your persistent data.

-Note: `volumes` defines persistent storage for containers.
-It allows you to store data outside the container, meaning the data persist without the container.
+Note: `volumes` define persistent storage for containers.
+They allow you to store data outside the container, ensuring that the data persist even if the container is removed or recreated.

 2. Run Postgres with Docker in terminal
 ```bash